tovedetered/slee/README.md

-# SLEEP
+# SLEE

-A Systems Level Easy Editor Program
+A Systems Level Easy Editor

 Adapted from https://viewsourcecode.org/snaptoken/kilo into Ziglang